-0.2.2 Installing required Bioconductor packages
+Installing required Bioconductor packages

-The current version of CARMAweb (1.0.0) has been tested successfully with Bioconductor version 1.7, but also later versions should work.
-(Note: it is assumed that you are logged in as the user that will be used to run CARMAweb!).
+The current version of CARMAweb (1.0.8) has been tested successfully with Bioconductor versions 1.7 and 1.8, but also later versions should work.
+This document describes installation of the Bioconductor 1.8 packages needed for CARMAweb.
+R 2.3 has to be installed in order to install Bioconductor 1.8 (for earlyer versions of Bioconductor / R please download the appropriate CARMAweb archive from the CARMAweb homepage).
+(Note: for all the further steps it is assumed that you are logged in as the user that will be used to run CARMAweb!).